 The aim was to carve out some time for essential creative play; ‘essential’ because creative play nourishes well-being and exercises the brain.

-When I started this project on January One, the big question was whether I’d manage to complete a collage every weekend for an entire year of weekends!
+When I started this project on January One, there was no way of knowing if I’d complete a collage every weekend for an entire year!
+Hence the title format.
+Would this be 1 of 52 (?) … ???

 These small works aren’t intended to be grand statements about anything.
 So why the discouraging attitude?

-On reflection – cause we need to do that before giving up – the decline started when I added more pieces to the stockpile.
+On reflection – cause we need to do that before giving up – the decline started when I added more a fresh stock of geometric pieces to the stockpile.
 At the beginning, I was cutting from glossy magazines.
 Then I started buying non-glossies.
 The process of making hadn’t lost its thrill, but the matt finish of the paper didn’t photograph well.
 The photo was a letdown.

 On reflection, there had been an earlier transition that I’d successfully managed.
 The collages that embraced the grid didn’t necessarily ring true in the photo.
 The camera phone added distortion (it’s frightfully difficult to keep it square horizontally and vertically when photographing a flat plane) and as a result added even more imprecision.
 I abandoned the grid.